 Yael is a third-year student at Mercer, whose interests include English, History, French, and Statistics.
 She loves hanging out with her friends and watching movies multiple times.
 This is her second year working on The Dulcimer, and she is excited to be a part of the magazine despite studying at the University of Sussex during the year.
 As the Production Manager, she aims to help make the magazine as amazing as it can be.
 Aside from this publication, Yael enjoys being a preceptor, petting her dogs, and playing roller derby.
 She can’t wait to see all this year holds!

 Chelsea Carr – Managing Copy Editor

-I am a third-year student here at Mercer, and I am double majoring in English Literature and Communication Studies.
-After Mercer, I aspire to work in the publishing world.
-I already have some experience in this area, having interned at the Mercer Press this past summer where I had the opportunity to proofread and copy-edit various works of fiction and non-fiction.
-I am also currently a second-time preceptor for the Great Books Program, where I help first-year students improve their essay-writing skills.
-One hobby I am passionate about outside of reading and writing is tennis.
-I currently work at a tennis shop in Macon and am a member of the Mercer Tennis Club.
+Chelsea is a third-year student here at Mercer, and she is double majoring in English Literature and Communication Studies.
+After Mercer, she aspires to work in the publishing world.
+She already has some experience in this area, having interned at the Mercer Press this past summer where she had the opportunity to proofread and copy-edit various works of fiction and non-fiction.
+She is also currently a second-time preceptor for the Great Books Program, where she helps first-year students improve their essay-writing skills.
+One hobby she is passionate about outside of reading and writing is tennis.
+She currently works at a tennis shop in Macon and is a member of the Mercer Tennis Club.